the13thghost/Tweetey/README.md

 # Tweetey

-Tweetey is a social media clone, intended to mimick the popular features on Twitter.
+Tweetey is a social media clone, intended to mimic the popular features on Twitter.
 Some of these features include:

 - Setting up and updating a user profile
 - Following users